ZaharBozhok/Loop-Finder/README.md

 # Loop-Finder
-My implementation of finding loops in list algorithm
+My implementation of finding loops in list algorithm.
+Main logic is in 2 functions "isLooping", "isSimpleLooping".